devh2t/SoiLab-web/README.md

 #  What SoiLab is all about?
-SoiLab is the product of our Thesis entitled Image Processing for Soil Type Classification, presented to the faculty of the College of Information Technology and Computer Studies in University of Muntinlupa - Muntinlupa City, Philippines.
+SoiLab is the product of our Thesis entitled Image Processing for Soil Type Classification

 The overall objective of the study is to develop a system that can classify the type of a soil and identify its properties that will help planters in making an accurate decision with regards to planting.
 Now, our objective came into life!